Asa King of Judah

 that ye,

-always having all sufficiency in all things,
+always having all sufficiency in

 may abound to every good work: